Get Up and Go: Windsor's weather, traffic and gas prices for Tuesday

 Weather

-Mainly sunny.
-Increasing cloudiness this afternoon.
-Wind southwest 30 km/h gusting to 50.
+Mainly cloudy.
+Showers beginning late this morning and ending this afternoon.
+Wind becoming southwest 20 km/h gusting to 40 this morning.

 Gas